-Thangtong Gyalpo was a yogi, philosopher, poet, exorcist, teacher, architect, engineer, painter, sculptor, doctor, treasure revealer and last but not least, an iron chain suspension bridge builder, a universal genius with supernatural abilities.
+He was a yogi, philosopher, poet, exorcist, teacher, architect, engineer, painter, sculptor, doctor, treasure revealer and last but not least, an iron chain suspension bridge builder, a universal genius with supernatural abilities.

-The mad saint (sgrub smyon), the destroyer of illusion ('khrulzhig), the performer of miracles, the medicine man who dispelled epidemics, the protector from Hor invasions, and the mender of harmful geomantic configurations (me btsa' gso ba).
-He was also an accomplished master of technology, who built numerous iron bridges and ferries, erected many devotional objects symbolising body, speech and mind and allegedly pioneered the fashioning of statues out of precious stones.
+The mad saint (sgrub smyon), was the destroyer of illusion ('khrulzhig), the performer of miracles, the medicine man who dispelled epidemics, the protector from Hor invasions, and the mender of harmful geomantic configurations (me btsa' gso ba).
+He was also an accomplished master of technology, who built numerous iron bridges and ferries, erected many devotional objects symbolizing the body, speech and mind of the Buddha and allegedly pioneered the fashioning of statues out of precious stones.